In a contact center, it’s important to carefully plan how agents’ time is utilized to optimize time spent with customers.

 If you select follow forecast:

-This rule will follow the forecast of any linked queues.
+This rule will schedule coverage according to the forecast of the queues linked to this activity.
 If you have not yet linked a queue to this activity, select one from the list and click save.

 Next, set the minimum coverage you wish to achieve.
 The rule will aim to meet this minimum at all times, and then provide additional coverage if capacity is available.